cvhciKIT/sloth/doc/concepts.rst

 You see in the second example, that the label does not necessarily have to name a geometric form of any sort.
 Neither do the key-value pairs have to denote only coordinates or attributes.
 It can be anything you like.
-However, if you create your own classes you will need to tell the label tool in the configuration how to display this label class.
+However, if you create your own classes you will need to tell the Sloth in the configuration how to display this label class.
 See section :doc:`configuration` on how to do that.